 - 2. Where alternative modes of transport are to be used, the organisation must satisfy itself that the transport is suitable and safe before its use. - 3.
 Staff using vehicles on company business should adhere to good driving practices, in accordance with the Highway Code. - 4.
-Drivers must not use handheld mobile telephones or any other communications devices unless the vehicle is parked in a safe location and the engine is switched off.
-Drivers can use devices with hands-free access, as long as they are not held at any time during usage.
-Devices must not block a drivers view of the road and traffic ahead.
-Hands-free access means using, for example: - a.
-Bluetooth headset
+Drivers must not use mobile telephones (including via hands-free kits) or any other communications devices unless the vehicle is parked in a safe location and the engine is switched off. - 5.

-- b. voice command

-- c. a dashboard holder or mat

-- d. a windscreen mount

-- e. a built-in sat nav

-- 15 5.
 In the event of an accident or emergency situation, drivers will not attempt to deal with any situation unless they have been specifically trained and making a personal judgment, believe that it would be safe to do so.
 Drivers will make a personal judgment on whether to contact the emergency services or road recovery firm but will, on all occasions, report details to senior staff as soon as is reasonably practicable.
-All staff will co-operate with emergency services involved in an incident.

-- 6. Where relevant, electric and hybrid vehicles will be included in this policy and specific consideration will be made of the differences

-20 between electric / hybrid and petrol / diesel vehicles.
-This will include:

-- Electrical Safety considerations;

-- Range and charging limitations;

-- Vehicle performance and features;

-- Considerations for breakdowns and jacking;

-- Battery care.
+All staff will co-operate with emergency services involved in an incident. - 6.
+Where relevant, electric and hybrid vehicles will be included in this policy and specific consideration will be made of the differences between electric / hybrid and petrol / diesel vehicles.
+This will include: - Electrical Safety considerations; - Range and charging limitations; - Vehicle performance and features; - Considerations for breakdowns and jacking; - Battery care.